libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 x.write_to_file "x.jpg"
 ```

-It works in simple cases, but actually, this is not correct.
+It works in simple cases, but actually this is not correct.
 The `x.set`
 is modifying image `x` (though only modifying the image metadata rather
 than any pixels) and in a large program, `x` could be shared.
 To be safe,
 you need to make a private copy of the image before you change it, like this: